pearlbob/bsteele_music_flutter/lib/assets/singer_requester.md

 ## Motivation:

-When Community Jams went singer centric, I was frustrated as only a player that I didn’t get to request songs any more.
+When Community Jams went singer centric, I was frustrated as only a player that I didn’t get to request songs anymore.
 I created a requester role that suggests songs the current singers might sing.

 ## Functionality: